Free no trick or treating' posters to display this Halloween

 Free Halloween posters are being provided by Mid Sussex District Council and Sussex Police to show ‘Trick or Treaters’ if they are welcome to call.

-Mid Sussex District Council and Sussex Police are asking revellers to be respectful of people who do not wish to take part in the trick or treat ritual.
+Mid Sussex District Council and Sussex Police are asking revellers to be respectful of people who do not wish to take part in trick or treating.
 The Council is making ‘No trick or treat’ and ‘trick or treaters welcome’ posters available from the District Council offices, Town Council Help Points and online.

 To download the free Halloween posters visit www.midsussex.gov.uk/halloween